birdup000/ADHD-Resources/README.md

 # ADHD-Resources
-If you have ADHD or Neurodivergent please check these awesome projects.
+If you have ADHD or are Neurodivergent please check these awesome projects.